zeiss-digital-innovation/SynchronizeFX/README.md

 # ![SynchronizeFX](https://raw.github.com/saxsys/SynchronizeFX/master/src/site/resources/images/synchronizeFX_logo.png)

-SynchronizeFX is a library for **JavaFX 2** that enables property bindings between different JVMs, both on a local computer and over the network.
+SynchronizeFX is a library for **JavaFX 2 and later** that enables property bindings between different JVMs, both on a local computer and over the network.

 It's build for applications that need realtime synchronization of the UI or other data.